 Shaping how billions of pounds is spent on healthcare access across the UK.

-Read more about Professor Sheena Asthana
+To enquire about future collaborations, please contact Professor Sheena Asthana

 Everyone deserves fair access to healthcare and, whatever I’m doing, that is in the front of my mind.
 We need to make a better clarification between addressing health inequalities and promoting equal access to equal need; making sure that the people who need the healthcare access are able to get it, and it’s not dependent on a postcode lottery while efforts to close gaps in health status focus on the underlying determinants of health.